furansa/furansa/README.md

 Bachelor of electrical engineering post-graduated in automotive embedded systems, artificial intelligence/machine learning and masters in software engineering (in progress).

-Technology enthusiast focused on software engineering and data science with solid knowledge in software architecture, design, development and security, embedded systems and IoT, analog and digital electronics.
+Technology enthusiast with solid knowledge in software architecture, design, development, quality, security and embedded systems.

-Finalist at Microsoft's Imagine Cup 2008 on Embedded Systems Development competition - Paris 2008.
+Finalist at Microsoft's Imagine Cup 2008 on Embedded Systems Development competition - Paris 2008 and jazz guitar player.

 # [references]